MikronT/AdVirC/readme.md

 [![Latest Release](https://img.shields.io/badge/Latest-Release-blue.svg?style=for-the-badge)](https://github.com/MikronT/AdVirC/releases/latest)
 -->

-### Version name: *AdVirC v2.0 Pre-Alpha (Windows 10)*
+### Version name: *AdVirC v2.0 Pre-Alpha*

 AdVirC (AdVirC Removal Tool or AdVirC RT) is a free **open source** console utility for cleaning PCs from Adware, Malware, Trojans, Miners and rubbish for Windows 10.

 *If you have ads, third-party programs or your computer live your life, I may be able to help you.*

-*Developed only for Windows 10, but may be downgraded for Windows 7, 8 and 8.1 too.*
+*Developed only for Windows 10*

 Utility is in Pre-Alpha-period, so there may be false positives and program errors.
+Some features do not working or are not exist yet.
 You must be patient.